What is TMJ / TMD?

 The muscles of mastication (jaw muscles) connect the mandible (lower jaw) to the maxillae (upper jaw), skull and neck.
 These muscles open, close, protrude, and move the jaw side to side, enabling you to talk, chew and swallow.
 The supporting muscles of mastication (neck and shoulder muscles) stabilize the skull on the neck during jaw function.

-Click the video below to learn what Physical Therapy can do to help TMJ problems including close lock and non-reducing disc disorders.
-Learn why seeking the right therapist with advanced training and credentials is important.
+Click the video to learn what Physical Therapy can do to help TMJ problems including close lock and non-reducing disc disorders.
+Learn why seeking the right physical therapist with advanced training and credentials is important.

-Physical Therapy, performed by a licensed physical therapist, is well recognized as an effective and conservative treatment for musculoskeletal disorders such as TMD and CFP.
+Physical Therapy, performed by a licensed TMJ physical therapist, is well recognized as an effective and conservative treatment for musculoskeletal disorders such as TMD and CFP.
 Physical therapy aids in identifying and reducing contributing factors to musculoskeletal problems, reduces inflammation, restores function and promotes repair and regeneration of injured tissues.

 Freedom Physical Therapy Services is proud to have our TMD and CFP specialists who have received training and certification from Dr. Mariano Rocabado and the University of St. Augustine.
 Dr. Mariano Rocabado is a leading national expert in the field of TMD and Craniofacial Pain.
 In addition, our specialists have attended an Orofacial Pain and TMD residency with the University of Minnesota Dental School.
-Freedom has specialists who are members of the American Academy of Orofacial Pain (AAOP), and has one of the few physical therapists in the United States recognized as a Certified Cervical and Temporomandibular Therapist with the AAOP.
+Freedom has TMJ specialists who are members of the American Academy of Orofacial Pain (AAOP), and has one of the few physical therapists in the United States recognized as a Certified Cervical and Temporomandibular Therapist with the AAOP.